AraKhachatryan/GraphAlgo/README.md

  For building graph in main.cpp file called graph class add_edge() method.
 You can build a graph with your own data using graph class add_ methods.

  The DFS algorithm is implemented in dfs.hpp and dfs.cpp files.
-In main.cpp file created an object of DFS class with input of the above created graph and start vertex 1.
+In main.cpp file created an object of DFS class with input of above created initial graph and start vertex 1.
 Then DFS algorithm traversal output is printed on terminal.

 <img align="left" width="540" height="100%" src="https://github.com/AraKhachatryan/Graph-Algorithms/blob/master/img/Graph_DFS.jpg">